bsierieb1/xdasi-bio-2021-archive/docs/syllabus/index.md

 ---
-title: Introduction
+title: Syllabus
 nav_order: 1
 has_children: true
 ---

-# Week 1: Introduction
+# Syllabus

+Reading assignments, class notes, and exercises will be posted here on a weekly basis.